jfx2006/thunderbird-ci-docs/documentation/drivers/merge_duty/index.md

    Click the first HG revision link (left side under date and timestamp) for the merge push to verify this.

-2. Verify that `mail/locales/l10n-changesets.json` has revisions, not `default`.
+2. Verify that `mail/locales/l10n-changesets.json` has revisions.

 3. At the same time `comm-central` should get a new tag `BETA_xxx_BASE`

 !!! warning